 There is also a simple computer program for computing the Julian day here.

-- If you wish to check your final answer, go outside around dusk and see if Mars is where you predicted it would be.
+- If you wish to check your final answer, go outside around dusk and see if Uranus is where you predicted it would be.
+(You'll need a telescope!)

 For a more precise check, visit the NASA Jet Propulsion Laboratory HORIZONS System